arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 sudo /usr/arduino/extra/program.sh
 ```

 The programming script will verify and flash the new firmware.
 You should see output indicating the programming progress, verification, and successful reset.
-After flashing completes, restart the X8 and try rerunning your Python application or [example](#building-the-image-from-source).
+After flashing completes, restart the X8 and try rerunning your Python® application or [example](#building-the-image-from-source).

 ![Portenta X8 STM32H7 firmware flashed](assets/stm32h7-flash-rpc.png)